 - Storing data for a substantial length of time.

-Meanwhile, sensitive information refers to special categories of data or personal data relating to criminal convictions and offenses.
+Meanwhile, sensitive information refers to special categories of data or personal data relating to criminal convictions and offences.

 3) Large-scale public monitoring